 These protections, further described below, combine to support best-practice protection from viruses and malware.
 There are additional protections, particularly on a Mac with Apple silicon, to limit the potential damage of malware that does manage to execute.
 See Protecting app access to user data for ways that macOS can help protect user data from malware, and Operating system integrity for ways macOS can limit the actions malware can take on the system.

-Notarization is a malware scanning service provided by Apple.
+Notarisation is a malware scanning service provided by Apple.
 Developers who want to distribute apps for macOS outside the App Store submit their apps for scanning as part of the distribution process.
-Apple scans this software for known malware and, if none is found, issues a Notarization ticket.
+Apple scans this software for known malware and, if none is found, issues a Notarisation ticket.
 Typically, developers staple this ticket to their app so Gatekeeper can verify and launch the app, even offline.

-Apple can also issue a revocation ticket for apps known to be malicious—even if they’ve been previously notarized. macOS regularly checks for new revocation tickets so that Gatekeeper has the latest information and can block launch of such files.
+Apple can also issue a revocation ticket for apps known to be malicious — even if they’ve been previously notarised. macOS regularly checks for new revocation tickets so that Gatekeeper has the latest information and can block the launch of such files.
 This process can very quickly block malicious apps because updates happen in the background much more frequently than even the background updates that push new XProtect signatures.
 In addition, this protection can be applied to both apps that have been previously and those that haven’t.